Mrigank118/Mrigank118/README.md

 </p>
 <p>
 </p>
-<p><h3>I'm Mrigank Singh a Web-Development Enthusiast currently a Front-end Developer, learning new stuff to make my place in Full-stack Development.
-I love learning new things, making useful tools, Websites,Games.</h3></p>
+<p><h3>A Web-Development Enthusiast currently a Front-end Developer, learning new stuff to make my place in Full-stack Development.
+Loves learning new things, making useful tools, Websites, Games.</h3></p>

 <p><h3>This user loves Memes 😆 Specially when they are related to coding.
 Follow me and my work. <br> <br>See ya....</h3></p>